AdaCore/gnatstudio/docs/users_guide/debugging.rst

 The Debug Menu
 ==============

-The :menuselection:`Debug` entry in the menu bar provides operations that act at a global level.
-Key shortcuts are available for the most common operations, and are displayed in the menus themselves.
-Here is a detailed list of the menu items that can be found in the menu bar:
+The :menuselection:`Debug` entry in the menu bar provides operations acting at a global level.
+Key shortcuts are available for the most common operations and are displayed in the menus.
+Here is a detailed list of the menu items found in the menu bar:

 .. index:: menu; debug --> run

 :menuselection:`Debug --> Run...`
-  Opens a dialog window allowing you to specify the arguments to pass to the program to be debugged, and whether this program should be stopped at the beginning of the main subprogram.
-If you confirm by clicking on the *OK* button, the program will be launched according to the arguments entered.
+  Opens a dialog window allowing you to specify the arguments to pass to the program to be debugged and whether this program should stop at the beginning of the main subprogram.
+If you confirm by clicking on the *OK* button, the program will be launched with the arguments entered.

 .. index:: menu; debug --> step

 :menuselection:`Debug --> Step`
-  Execute the program until it reaches a different source line.
+  Execute the program until it reaches the next source line.

 .. index:: menu; debug --> step instruction

-:menuselection:`Debug --> Step Instruction`
-  Execute the program for one machine instruction only.

-.. index:: menu; debug --> next

 :menuselection:`Debug --> Next`
   Execute the program until it reaches the next source line, stepping over